capta-journal/map/world/capta.md

 ```{vl file=annual-healthcare-expenditure-per-capita.vl.json}
 ```

+*Note: Source code and data for this article, including all visualizations, are in this [Github repo](https://github.com/capta-journal/map).
+You are welcome to fork the repo, edit it, and republish your version within [capta.studio](https://www.capta.studio/publish).*

 ## Preliminary
 There are three things you need to create a choropleth.
 One is obviously some **data** you want to visualize over a map.
 As a data analyst this is where your expertise comes in.
 For our example we'll be based on [Our World in Data](https://ourworldindata.org/grapher/annual-healthcare-expenditure-per-capita).
 The original dataset includes healthcare expenditure data for various years.
 We filtered it down to only 2014 statistics.
 Here's a look at our CSV file: